 COSMIC is funded through 2011, with a possibility of continued funding after that [source: Schreiner].
 Once the mission concludes, it's not entirely certain what, if anything, will replace it.
 UCAR and NSPO are both hoping to gain support for a sustained program with two to four times as many satellites doing the same thing, but providing much more complete coverage than is possible with just six satellites.
 If these hopes are realized, weather prediction could become so accurate that people might just have to find something besides the local forecast to joke about.

-For more information on satellites, weather prediction and more, visit the links on the next page.
+For more information on satellites, weather prediction and more, visit the links below.